 - Use ear plugs if you know you’ll be exposed to louder sounds.

 - Refrain from alcohol, as it causes blood to flow into your inner ear and enhance the ringing.

 Occasional exposure to loud noise can bring about temporary tinnitus.
 Ringing that’s accompanied by a muffled sound may also indicate noise-induced hearing loss.
 These symptoms often go away within 16 to 48 hours.
 In extreme cases, it may take a week or two.
 Further exposure to extremely loud noises can also trigger the ringing again.

 Sometimes this hearing loss can develop into tinnitus that lasts more than six months.
 This is a common condition that may cause long-term issues, but is rarely a sign that you’re going deaf or have a medical problem.

 If you’re a frequent concertgoer, performing musician, or find yourself exposed to loud noises often, you may want to take steps to prevent long-term hearing loss.

 It’s always a good idea to take steps to keep tinnitus at bay.
-Research shows that even if the ringing disappears, there may be residual long-term damage.
+Research

 - Understand what noises cause hearing damage, including concerts, motorcycles, and playing music at the loudest volume.